abpframework/abp/docs/en/Themes/LeptonXLite/Blazor.md

 }
 ```

-> Don't forget to repeated same attributes from the razor page!
+> Don't forget to remove the repeated attributes from the razor page!

 ### Toolbars
 LeptonX Lite includes separeted toolbars for desktop & mobile.
 You can manage toolbars independently.
 Toolbar names can be accessible in the **LeptonXLiteToolbars** class.